-Garmin®, the Garmin logo, BlueChart®, g2 Vision®, GPSMAP®, FUSION®, Ultrascroll®, and VIRB® are trademarks of Garmin Ltd. or its subsidiaries, registered in the USA and other countries.
-FantomTM, FUSION-LinkTM, Garmin HelmTM, Garmin LakeVüTM, Garmin NautixTM, Garmin QuickdrawTM, GCVTM, GMRTM, GRIDTM, GXMTM, HomePortTM, MotionScopeTM, PanoptixTM, quatix®, Shadow DriveTM, and SmartModeTM are trademarks of Garmin Ltd. or its subsidiaries.
+Garmin®, the Garmin logo, BlueChart®, FUSION®, 92 Vision®, MapSource®, Ultrascroll®, and VIRB® are trademarks of Garmin Ltd. or its subsidiaries, registered in the USA and other countries.
+FantomTM, FUSION-LinkTM, Garmin ClearVüTM, Garmin ConnectTM, Garmin HelmTM, Garmin LakeVüTM, Garmin QuickdrawTM, , GCVTM, GMRTM, GPSMAP®, GRIDTM, GXMTM, HomePortTM, MotionScopeTM, PanoptixTM, Shadow DriveTM, and SmartModeTM and are trademarks of Garmin Ltd. or its subsidiaries.
 These trademarks may not be used without the express permission of Garmin.

-AndroidTM is a trademark of GoogleTM Inc. CZoneTM is a trademark of Power Products, LLC.
-FLIR® is a registered trademark of FLIR Systems, Inc. The SDHC logo is a trademark of SD-3C, LLC.
+The Bluetooth® word mark and logos are owned by the Bluetooth SIG, Inc. and any use of such marks by Garmin is under license.
+CZoneTM is a trademark of Power Products, LLC.
+FLIR® is a registered trademark of FLIR Systems, Inc. iOS® is a registered trademark of Cisco Systems, Inc. used under license by Apple Inc. microSD® and the microSDHC logo are trademarks of SD-3C, LLC.
+NMEA®, NMEA 2000®, and the NMEA 2000 logo are registered trademarks of the National Marine Electronics Association.
 SiriusXM® is a registered trademark of SiriusXM Radio Inc. Wi-Fi® is a registered mark of Wi-Fi Alliance Corporation.
-Windows® is a registered trademark of Microsoft Corporation in the United States and other countries.
-All other trademarks and copyrights are the property of their respective owners.
+Windows® is a registered trademarks and copyrights are the property of their respective owners.
+Other trademarks and trade names are those of their respective owners.